qtnc/swan/docs/stdlib.md

 - draw(startX, startY, endX, endY, value): draw a line between the points (startX, startY) and (endX, endY), setting the touched cells with the value given
 - fill(startX, startY, endX, endY, value): fills a rectangular area with a given value
+- fill(xRange, yRange, value): fills a rectangular area with a given value
 - floodFill(x, y, value): fills the grid with the specified value, using the flood fill algorithm starting at the given point
 - hasDirectPath(startX, startY, endX, endY, traversaleTest): test if there exist a direct path between (startX, startY) and (endX, endY).
 Return a 3-tuple (result, impactX, impactY) telling if there is a direct path, and if not, where is the impact point.
 See below for a description of the traversalTest callback.
 - iterator: return an iterator to iterate through the value in the grid.
 Values are ordered left to right, top to bottom.